peopleware/openapi/resource/relations.md

 It would be possible to write code for doing fine-grained updates on the search index, but in practice this is not done because it would be a lot of (possibly brittle) work for little benefit.

-## Search index for relations
+## Search index for relationships

-Relations can be seen as a separate type of entity that can be stored in the search index in the same way as other types of entities.
+Relationships can be seen as a separate type of entity that can be stored in the search index in the same way as other types of entities.
 Some conventions are needed to make this usable.

 ### Core requirements

-A relation can be a one-to-one, a one-to-many, or a many-to-many relation.
-Each record in the search index should represent a specific instance of the relation between 2 entities.
-The core requirement for a relation in the search index is that it can be used to find all relations in which a given entity participates.
+A relationship can be a one-to-one, a one-to-many, or a many-to-many relationship.
+Each record in the search index should represent a specific instance of the relationship between 2 entities.
+The core requirement for a relationship in the search index is that it can be used to find all relationships in which a given entity participates.

-Since entities are identified by their `href`, the `href` property of each participating entity should be stored in the search record of a relation.
-Furthermore, these `href`s should be stored in the `exact` field of the search record, since the search on a relation will always be done based on an exact match of the `href` of one of the participating entities.
+Since entities are identified by their `href`, the `href` property of each participating entity should be stored in the search record of a relationship.
+Furthermore, these `href`s should be stored in the `exact` field of the search record, since the search on a relationship will always be done based on an exact match of the `href` of one of the participating entities.

-Search for a relation will typically filter both on the `exact` field with a `href` value and on the `discriminator` field with the type of the relation.
+Search for a relationship will typically filter both on the `exact` field with a `href` value and on the `discriminator` field with the type of the relationship.

 #### Supported search criteria

 At the bare minimum, the following criteria must be supported:

-- `discriminator`: filter on specific types of relations
+- `discriminator`: filter on specific types of relationships
 - `exact`: must contain the `href` of each participating entity

-These criteria only support searching on the relation itself.
+These criteria only support searching on the relationship itself.

-To go one step further and support searching within relations using terms that refer to the participating entities in the relation, the search terms from one or both of the participating entities need to be added.
+To go one step further and support searching within relationships using terms that refer to the participating entities in the relationship, the search terms from one or both of the participating entities need to be added.
 For consistency reasons, it is recommended to support all search terms that are available when search on the entity itself.

-As an example, take relation of type `R` with participating entities of type `X` and `Y`.
+As an example, take relationship of type `R` with participating entities of type `X` and `Y`.
 To find the instances of `R` given a `href` of an instance of `X`, the following is needed:

 - `discriminator`: filter on type `R`
 - `exact`: must contain the `hrefs` of both `X` and `Y`

-To support searching within the relation `R` on properties of `X`, the search terms of `X` must be added in the search record.
+To support searching within the relationship `R` on properties of `X`, the search terms of `X` must be added in the search record.
 The following is needed:

 - `discriminator`: filter on type `R`
 - `exact`: contains the `href`s of both `X` and `Y`, contains the _exact_ search terms of `X`